pnmjil/Cloudspinx/download-managers.md

 ##### Step 1 : Download the latest release of Tribler

-To download the latest release of Tribler, navigate to Tribler [Github]() latest releases page and grab the package that fits your system architecture.
+To download the latest release of Tribler, navigate to Tribler [Github latest release](https://github.com/Tribler/tribler/releases) latest releases page and grab the package that fits your system architecture.

 ```bash
 cd Downloads/